nforgeio/neonSDK/Lib/Neon.Service/health-probes/README.md

-﻿This folder contains the C source code for the health probe executables deployed by NeonService when running on Linux.
-These binaries are build using the **wsl-util** tool before compiling the **Neon.Service** library so they can be included as embedded resources.
+This folder contains the C source code for the health probe executables deployed by NeonService when running on Linux.
+These binaries are built using the **wsl-util** tool before compiling the **Neon.Service** library so they can be included as embedded resources.